 When Poe was found in distress at Ryan’s Fourth Ward Polls, he called for his magazine editor acquaintance Joseph Snodgrass.
 After failing to convince one of Poe’s relatives to care for the poet, Snodgrass sent him to Washington College Hospital.
 A staunch temperance advocate, Snodgrass wrote and lectured about Poe’s death as a cautionary tale about the evils of alcohol.

-9. Poe’s hair was a collector’s item.
+Poe’s hair was a collector’s item

 While Poe was lying in state, several of his admirers waited in line for souvenirs of the poet.
 His attending physician John Moran wrote that Poe’s body was “visited by some of the first individuals of the city, many of them anxious to have a lock of his hair.”
 Poe’s friend Joseph Snodgrass saved a clipping which is now owned by the Poe Museum.

-10. Only seven people attended Poe’s funeral.
+Only seven people attended Poe’s funeral

 Poe’s cousins hastily buried him the day after he died.
 An observer recalled the ceremony as being both “cold-blooded” and “unchristianlike.”
 One of the attendees, Henry Herring, was later quoted as saying about Poe, “I didn’t have anything to do with him when he was alive, and I don’t want to have anything to do with him after his death.”

 Poe was buried in an unmarked grave in his grandfather’s plot in Westminster Burying Grounds in Baltimore.
 Eleven years later, a cousin paid for a monument, but the stone was destroyed by a train that crashed into the stone carver’s shop.
-It was 26 years after Poe’s death that teachers and students raised the money for a proper monument which was placed in a place of honor next to the cemetery gate.
+It was 26 years after Poe’s death that teachers and students raised the money for a proper monument that was placed in a place of honor next to the cemetery gate.
 While it was being moved to the new location, Poe’s coffin broke, revealing what was left of Poe’s remains.
 Pieces of the coffin are now collector’s items.
-Supposedly, one of Poe’s female admirers wore a cross fashioned from pieces of the wood.
+Supposedly, one of Poe’s female admirers wore a cross fashioned from pieces of wood.

 Poe’s wife died two years before he did, and she was buried in his landlord’s family crypt in the Bronx.
 After he was reburied under his new monument, some of his admirers decided to move her next to him in Baltimore.
 The problem was that developers had already built over her cemetery and moved the bodies.
 Fortunately, one of Poe’s eccentric biographers William Gill rescued her bones.
 Unfortunately, he took them home with him and kept them in a box under his bed for years before he sent them to Baltimore for reburial.